 While the employees are trusted to move or handle data as a part of their regular job, more than half of them email business documents to their personal accounts for work at home or travel, but never delete those documents.

-As Symantec reports, 37% of employees share company information throw services such as "google docs" or "dropbox" without the company permission.
+As Symantec reports, 37% of employees share company information through services such as "google docs" or "dropbox" without the company permission.
 50% of employees when moving to a new company bring sensitive documents from previous vendor planning to use that information at their new jobs.

 Security is a people — not technology — problem.